AlejoBarto8/alejobarto8.github.io/_posts/2023-12-02-hawk-writeup.md

 ; max-width: 900px;">
 <br/><br/>

 To access **Drupal** I need the credentials, and I think the best option is the file encrypted with **OpenSSL**.
 If I use `base64` to decode it and see its content, it is unreadable.
 So it is practically sure that it was encrypted with **OpennSSL** using some known encryption algorithm.
-If I search on the internet for: **"openssl decrypt encrypted file"**, I find many resources so I go through until I find **[https://www.geeksforgeeks.org/blockchain-encrypt-decrypt-files-with-password-using-openssl/]{:target="_blank"}** that explains and gives me what I need.
+If I search on the internet for: **"openssl decrypt encrypted file"**, I find many resources so I go through until I find **[Blockchain - Encrypt & Decrypt Files With Password Using OpenSSL](https://www.geeksforgeeks.org/blockchain-encrypt-decrypt-files-with-password-using-openssl/){:target="_blank"}** that explains and gives me what I need.
 I make a couple of tests to encrypt and decrypt a file, what I need is the password, then I create a script to perform a brute force attack and I can get the password and then the contents of the protected file.

 ```bash
 openssl aes-256-cbc -in test.txt -out test.enc -k olddboy123